aliyun/terraform-provider-alicloud/website/docs/r/cs_edge_kubernetes.html.markdown

 * `cluster_spec` - (Optional, Available since v1.185.0) The cluster specifications of kubernetes cluster,which can be empty.
 Valid values:
   * ack.standard : Standard edge clusters.
   * ack.pro.small : Professional edge clusters.
 * `runtime` - (Optional, Available since v1.185.0) The runtime of containers.
 If you select another container runtime, see [Comparison of Docker, containerd, and Sandboxed-Container](https://www.alibabacloud.com/help/doc-detail/160313.htm).
-Detailed below.
+See [`runtime`](#runtime) below.
 * `availability_zone` - (Optional) The ID of availability zone.
-* `connections` - (Map) Map of kubernetes cluster connection information.
-  * `api_server_internet` - API Server Internet endpoint.
-  * `api_server_intranet` - API Server Intranet endpoint.
-  * `master_public_ip` - Master node SSH IP address.
-  * `service_domain` - Service Access Domain.
-* `certificate_authority` - (Map, Available since v1.105.0) Nested attribute containing certificate authority data for your cluster.
-  * `cluster_cert` - The base64 encoded cluster certificate data required to communicate with your cluster.
-Add this to the certificate-authority-data section of the kubeconfig file for your cluster.
-  * `client_cert` - The base64 encoded client certificate data required to communicate with your cluster.
-Add this to the client-certificate-data section of the kubeconfig file for your cluster.
-  * `client_key` - The base64 encoded client key data required to communicate with your cluster.
-Add this to the client-key-data section of the kubeconfig file for your cluster.

 *Network params*